mnakic/Coursera_Capstone/README.md

-# This notebook will be mainly used for the capstone project
+#this is for the Coursera capstone, project 1
+import pandas as pd
 import numpy as np
-import pandas as pd
-# Hello Capstone Project Course!
+print('Hello Capstone Project Course!')